microsoft/vsts-cordova-tasks/README.md

 	tfx login --authType basic
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-3. Enter your collection URL (Ex: https://localhost:8080/tfs/DefaultCollection) and user name and password
+3. Enter your collection URL (Ex: https://localhost:8080/tfs/DefaultCollection) and user name and password.
+Do not include a slash (/) at the end of the collection URL.

 4. Download the [latest release](http://go.microsoft.com/fwlink/?LinkID=691191) of the Cordova tasks locally and unzip